davidlamt/davidltran.com/src/posts/set-up-iterm2-zsh-oh-my-zsh/index.md

 So far, I am enjoying using iTerm2.
 I was already familiar with zsh and Oh My Zsh from when I set it up on Windows but the installation and maintenance seems easier with a true Unix shell.

-I am also trying to utilize Vim full-time on personal projects, [again](/blog/vim-progress-update).
+I am also trying to utilize Vim (with iTerm2) full-time on personal projects, [again](/blog/vim-progress-update).
 Look out for a post on setting up vim and tmux!